Year 3 has launched Times Tables Rock Stars.

 In addition to their yoga session,

-3A will have PE on Mondays and Thursdays.
+3A will have PE on Mondays and Tuesdays.

-3M will have PE on Tuesday and Thursdays.
+3M will have PE on Tuesdays and Wednesdays.

 All KS2 classes will also be participating in a nationwide initiative to get children moving and boost their fitness levels, which will involve them walking or running for a 15 minute period, several times during the week.